CBD In Pennsylvania

 It’s a process, but it’s not insurmountable.
 So far, more than 300 Pennsylvania farmers have been approved to grow industrial hemp in 2019.
 That’s ten times the number of hemp farmers registered the previous year.
 Pennsylvania hemp farmers planted approximately 8,000 acres of hemp in 2019, up from only 580 the year prior.

-Can I legally sell CBD oil in Pennsylvania?
+Can I Start a CBD Business in Pennsylvania?

 Absolutely.
 It’s perfectly legal to sell CBD oil in Pennsylvania.
 CBD edibles and drinks?
 Not so much.
 However, as we stated before, the state doesn’t seem to have any inclination toward enforcing the FDA’s ban on these products.
 Yet.